nltk/nltk_book/book/ch10-extras.rst

 written `ran(R)`:math:.

-We can visually represent the relation ``mod`` by drawing arrows to indicate elements that stand in the relation, as shown in Figure modrel_.
+We can visually represent the relation ``mod`` by drawing arrows to indicate elements that stand in the relation, as shown in Figure fig-modrel_.

-.. _modrel:
+.. _fig-modrel:
 .. figure:: ../images/mod_relation.png
    :scale: 30

-   Visual Representation of a relation
+   Visual Representation of a Relation

 |nopar| The domain and range of the relation are shown as shaded areas